HMS-Core/hms-nearby-demo/NearbySimpleconnection/README.md

 2. Tap "SEND FILE" and select the file to be sent.
 3. Tap "RECEIVE FILE" on the other phone.

-P.S If error code 907135701 appears during running, please check the file "agconnect-services.json".
+P.S: If error code 907135701 appears during running, please check the file "agconnect-services.json".
 You should use the corresponding "agconnect-services.json" of your project.

 ## Supported Environments
    Android Studio 3.X.